 Examiners are encouraged to participate in seminars, workshops and courses in their respective technological fields, covering practices in searching, examination and using search databases, in order to maintain and update their competencies at a high level.
-In addition to the frontal training courses in search databases (Thomson Innovation, STN, EPOQUE Net and Questel), examiners are encouraged to participate in distance learning courses of the European Patent Academy and a follow-up is made of the training events of the Academy.
+In addition to the frontal training courses in search databases (Thomson Innovation, STN, EPOQUE Net, and Questel and PatBase), examiners are encouraged to participate in distance learning courses of the European Patent Academy and a follow-up is made of the training events of the Academy.

 An examiner who has been authorized to work independently carries out searches and examinations of applications without strict supervision.
-However, decisions on refusal of grant or grant must always be discussed with and approved by a senior examiner.
+However, decisions on refusal of grant acceptance or acceptance grant\(without any Office Action) must always be discussed with and approved by a senior examiner.